-Don't isolate from the world, but neither should you assimilate - and buy into its values.
-We need a healthy mix...

-friendship with sinners, but fellowship with saints.
+In our interactions with people don't isolate from the world, but neither should you assimilate into the world, and buy into its values.
+We need a healthy balance - friendship with sinners, but fellowship with saints.

-A mom tried to teach this lesson to her sons.
+Once, a mother tried to teach this lesson to her sons.
 She was in the garden and held up her white gloves.
-She said, "Notice boys, when I stick these gloves in the dirt, the gloves become dirty, the dirt doesn't get glovey."
+She said, "Notice boys, when I stick these gloves in the dirt, the gloves get dirty, the dirt doesn't get glovey."

-This is what we're taught in 1 Corinthians 15:33, "Evil company corrupts good habits."
-Hang out with bad people for long, and eventually, you'll be hung high.
+And this is what we're taught in 1 Corinthians 15:33, "Evil company corrupts good habits."
+Hang out with the wrong people for long, and eventually you'll get hung!
+We're in the world, but we shouldn't be of the world.